 In order to establish limits beyond Bharat Stage IV, the Indian Planning Commission established a Committee in 2013 to draft an updated Auto Fuel Policy.
 The panel recommended that Bharat Stage IV fuel be required nationwide from April 2017 followed by a further step up to the Bharat Stage V in April 2020.
 Draft recommendations discussed prior to the report’s release included a national Bharat Phase IV+ stage (40 ppm sulfur) starting in 2017 and a national Bharat Stage V fuel standard staring in 2021.

 Attempts to set fuel economy standards started in 2007, but it were delayed due to inter-ministerial conflicts and pressure from the automobile industry.
-In January 2014, India notified minimum fuel efficiency norms for passenger vehicles that are sold in India.
+In January 2014, the Ministry of Power the Bureau of Energy Efficiency notified minimum fuel efficiency norms for passenger vehicles that are sold in India.
 Two sets of standards were announced: one set for fiscal years 2016-17 to 2020-21 and another for fiscal year 2021-22 onwards .
+The Road Transport Ministry objected by claiming the new emission levels were being mandated a year ahead of an earlier agreed to deadline.

 Regulated Engines and Vehicles